gunjandatta/Bootstrap-List-Example/README.md

     }
 };
 ```
-The new form will set the value and hide it, otherwise display it.
+The new form will default the value and hide it.
 ```javascript
     // Method to set the parent id value
     DefaultParentId: function (ctx, field) {